Research breakthrough possible @S-Logix pro@slogix.in

 Deep learning models can make predictions around hospitalized patients, supporting clinicians in managing patient data and outcomes.
 Many deep learning algorithms used in healthcare include Artificial Neural Networks, Convolutional Neural Network, Recurrent Neural Network, and LSTM.
 The application areas of deep learning in healthcare are Medical imaging, Healthcare data analytics, Mental health chatbots, Personalized medical treatments, Drug Discovery, Genomics, simplifying clinical trials, Fraud detection, and many more.
 Recent advances of deep learning in healthcare are Electronic health records with predictive modeling data, IoT in healthcare systems, multigrade brain tumor classification in the smart healthcare system, clinical decision support, early detection of covid-12, and analyzing of chest x-rays, among others.

-Deep Learning Models used for Healthcare
+Deep Learning Models Used for Healthcare

 Convolutional Neural Networks (CNNs)